 Covent Garden: one of London’s most diverse shopping areas.
 Check out arts and crafts at Covent Garden Market and King Street for classy brands like Sandro and Jo Malone London.
 Deviate from the mainstream in bohemian Neal’s Yard, a brightly painted courtyard lined with vegan cafés and home to ethical beauty brand Neal’s Yard Remedies for the last 30 years.
 Seven Dials is a network of seven atmospheric streets lined with international fashion brands stores, boutiques and beauty salons.

 Top shops: In Seven Dials, Beadworks Bead Shop huge range of unique beads from all over the world is a crafter’s dream.
 Check out British jewellery brand Tatty Devine playful, kitsch acrylic statement pieces – in the Seven Dials store you can design your own personalised Name necklace and see it get made on the spot!

 West London and Notting Hill

-Portobello Road Market an unmissable London shopping experience and one of the most famous street markets in the world.
-It’s easy to spend hours browsing along this mile of shops and stalls selling vintage clothing, rare antiques, gifts, souvenirs, and street food.
-The market is in full swing on Saturday – arrive by 11:30am to avoid the crowds.
+Portobello Road Market an unmissable London experience and one of the most famous street markets in the world.
+It’s easy to spend hours browsing along this mile of shops and stalls selling vintage clothing, rare antiques and gifts.
+Saturday – arrive by 11:30am to avoid the crowds.

 Top shops: Yeeha!
-Saddle up in Wild West style at Jessie Western – a visual feast of cowboy boots, Stetson hats, fringed suede jackets and Navajo turquoise jewellery sourced by its sister owners.
+Saddle up in Wild West style at Jessie Western – a visual feast of cowboy boots, Stetson hats, fringed suede jackets.

 Knightsbridge is this glitzy area of London and synonymous with luxury.